BornMqoma/GitHubCloneProject/README.md

-Objective: Practice branching, making changes, and resolving merge conflicts
+Objective: Practice branching and merging